stang704/stang-recipe-collection/asian/three-cup-chicken.md

 ### Prep the ingredients

 1. Slice up the chili peppers diagonally (see ref 1)
-2. SLice up the ginger diagonally
+2. Slice up the ginger into thin slices
 3. Peel the garlic and smash 'em (ref 1)

 ### What to do with the chicken